Introduction to DICOM

 This section is not intended to be a comprehensive introduction to the standard, but rather a very brief overview of some of the concepts that you will need to understand to better use IDC data.

-As discussed in Data organization, the main mechanism for accessing the data stored in IDC is by using the storage buckets that contain individual files indexed through other interfaces.
+As discussed in , the main mechanism for accessing the data stored in IDC is by using the storage buckets that contain individual files indexed through other interfaces.
 Each of the files in the IDC-maintained storage buckets encodes a DICOM object.
 Each DICOM object is a collection of data elements or attributes.
 Below is an example of a subset of attributes in a DICOM object, as generated by the IDC OHIF Viewer (which can be toggled by clicking the "Tag browser" icon in the IDC viewer toolbar):

 Value Multiplicity (VM) defines the number of items of the prescribed VR that can be contained in a given data element.